Printers / Mobile / Screenreaders

 Land Use Planimetric Maps (Bureau of Land Management)

-Forest service maps of National Forests (US Dept. of Agriculture)
+USFS maps of National Forests (US Dept. of Agriculture)

 These maps are based upon the 7.5-minute topographic map series (see above), and are essentially topographic maps with added detail regarding the national forest areas surveyed.
 These maps have now been discontinued as a standalone series are being replaced by topographic maps that combine the details of both series.